-iSCSI to Fibre Channel Page 44 If the user has an iSNS-server then the address can be added in the iSNS-servers list by clicking Add.
+iSCSI & Fibre Channel to SCSI Page 48 If the user has an iSNS-server then the address can be added in the iSNS-servers list by clicking Add.
 A window should appear

 Enter the address of the iSNS-Server then click OK.
 The Microsoft iSCSI-Initiator will now query the iSNS-Server and discover any iSCSI-Targets that are registered.